fernandoporras4444/election_analysis/README.md

 # Election Analysis

 ## Project Overview
-A Colorado Board of Elections employee has give the followig tasks to complete the election audit of a recent local congressional election.
+Colorado Board of Elections employee has give the followig tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who recieved votes